 Harvard’s Legal Portraits Online comes here into its own with two images.
 I have never seen the image at the left elsewhere.
 To be honest, its execution is a bit clumsy, and the older engraving was clearly the model for it, although inverted.
 Its dimensions are quite small (57 x 43 mm), and the original source is not given.
 The older image is not as easily found as I suspected it would be.
 The Europeana portal helped me in getting more details, but some questions remain.
 In which work did Aubertus Miraeus (1573-1640) use the engraving by Philip Galle (1537-1612)?
 The Rijksmuseum in Amsterdam has almost all these details on this engraving.
 The engraving comes from Miraeus’ Illustrium Galliae Belgicae scriptorum icones et elogia (Antverpiae 1604), a series of 52 portraits of Dutch and Belgian authors.
 Again, it is from the perspective of art history that you will find here an answer.

 When I created my webpage with links concerning digital image collections and legal iconography I often doubted the value of the links belonging to the realm of art history, but I have become convinced that you might need them indeed.
 A search strategy for legal portraits can be sketched at least in outline: start with the resources dedicated to legal portraits, continue with general portrait galleries and general photo galleries, and switch to resources for art history when the other ways bring no results.
 On my webpage I point also to digital heritage portals and to other specific resources for images which relate to the vast fields of legal history.
 National image portals are also often helpful, as are the websites of institutions in the field of women’s history.
-In my experience it is sound advice to look also at the image collections of major museums – here the Rijksmuseum – and to take the searching order indicated here as a guideline only.
+In my experience it is sound advice to look also at the image collections of major museums – here the Rijksmuseum – and to take the searching order indicated here only as a guideline.
 By changing the sequence of links to be visited you might in specific cases get quicker and more relevant results.
 Sometimes results come from unexpected corners: for example, the Château de Versailles has a fine collection of portrait engravings in its image database.
 I wish you good hunting!

 Utrecht University contributes to the new website Academische Collecties a catalogue with some 1,800 images – paintings, drawings and photographs – of professors.
 At the same website you will find some 500 portraits from the collections of the Universiteit van Amsterdam.